Logarithmic negative tangency and root stacks: Introduction

 The \emph{refined} punctured theory is more structured, and may satisfy stronger birational invariance properties.
 We investigate these in \Cref{sec: birational invariance}.
 We first show that the virtual dimension eventually stabilises under blowups, as long as the numerical data is lifted carefully (\Cref{sec: stabilisation of virtual dimension}).
 This is already subtle: careless lifts of the numerical data can change the virtual dimension.

 In this stable range, it is at least reasonable to hope that the refined virtual class also stabilises.
-However we show via an explicit counterexample that this does not occur and that the refined virtual class can change, even when both targets are $\Lambda$-sensitive (\Cref{sec: birational counterexample}).
+However we show via an explicit counterexample that this does not occur: the refined virtual class can change, even when both targets are $\Lambda$-sensitive (\Cref{sec: birational counterexample}).
 This reveals a surprising asymmetry in the orbifold theory: in the positive tangency setting the orbifold theory stabilises after a $\Lambda$-sensitive blowup by the results of~\cite{BNR2}, but the analogous result fails in the negative tangency setting.
 It also raises the following:

 \begin{problem*} Let $(X^\prime|D^\prime)\to (X|D)$ be an iterated blowup.
-Find an explicit formula for the difference between the refined virtual classes associated to $(X^\prime|D^\prime)$ and $(X|D)$, in terms of tautological classes on the moduli space of punctured maps. \end{problem*}
+Find an explicit formula for the difference between the refined virtual classes associated to $(X^\prime|D^\prime)$ and $(X|D)$, after pushforward to the space of punctured maps to $(X|D)$. \end{problem*}

-An inexplicit solution to this problem follows from the calculation scheme of Section~\ref{sec: Aluffi}, but we believe a comprehensive study to be worthwhile.
+An inexplicit comparison between these classes comes out of the calculation scheme we present in Section~\ref{sec: Aluffi}, but we believe a comprehensive study to be worthwhile.
+One might hope for a characterisation of the difference between the two virtual classes in tropical moduli theoretic terms.
+The calculation scheme does give a sense for the ingredients that should go into an explicit formula: strata classes on the puncturing substack of the Artin fan of the space of punctured maps, and Chern classes of natural line bundles on this Artin fan.
+Each of these ingredients seems to have some tropical meaning when they arise.